-"Parenting for Social Justice is a great tool for parents committed to breaking the silence about “isms” in our society, bringing together a rich collection of resources, real-life examples, and guided opportunities for reflection.
-Wherever you are in your social justice journey, there is something here for you to learn"
+"Parenting 4 Social Justice is a great tool for parents committed to breaking the silence about 'isms' in our society, bringing together a rich collection of resources, real-life examples, and guided opportunities for reflection.
+Wherever you are in your social justice journey, there is something here for you to learn."

-Beverly Daniel Tatum, Ph.D., author, Why Are All the Black Kids Sitting Together in the Cafeteria?
-And Other Conversations About Race
+—Beverly Daniel Tatum, PhD, president emerita of Spelman College, author of Why Are All the Black Kids Sitting Together in the Cafeteria?
+And Other Conversations About Race, www.beverlydanieltatum.com

 Stevie, White, heterosexual, middle-class raised parent to kids age 11 and 7, FL